-How to make a complaint about quality of care, SECTION 10 waiting times, customer service, or other concerns
+SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns decisions and appeals.

-\bigcirc If your problem is about decisions related to benefits, coverage, or payment, then this section is not for you.
-Instead, you need to use the process for coverage decisions and appeals.
 Go to Section 4 of this chapter.

-'''

-Section 10.1
+If your problem is about decisions related to benefits, coverage, or payment, then this section is not for you.
+Instead, you need to use the process for coverage

-What kinds of problems are handled by the complaint
+Section 10.1 What kinds of problems are handled by the complaint process?

-process?

-'''